dzankov/CoLearn/README.md

-# CoLearn
+# ArrheniusColearn
-Conjugated machine learning
+Conjugated machine learning for the Arrhenius equation.